2006 Turkish Grand Prix: Race

 The start of the race was affected by a multi-car accident entering the first corner.
 Massa, Michael Schumacher, Alonso and Fisichella all battled for position entering the first corner, with Fisichella spinning, causing a chain reaction behind him.
 During the chain reaction, Scott Speed collided with the McLaren of Räikkönen, causing one of Räikkönen's rear tyres to puncture.
 Räikkönen pitted for a new set of tyres, but soon faced a similar problem due to damaged bodywork; because of this he went straight off the outside of turn 4 and into a barrier, on the next lap.
 Nick Heidfeld, Fisichella, Speed and Ralf Schumacher all needed repairs from the incident, and the Midland of Tiago Monteiro was forced to retire.

 On lap 13, Vitantonio Liuzzi, who had climbed to seventh place, lost control entering the first turn and spun, stalling the engine.
 The car was left stranded on the racing line at the exit of the corner, and the Safety Car was deployed.
 Massa, Schumacher, Alonso, Button, Kubica and Webber all came in to make pit stops whilst the Safety Car circulated.
 The first four drivers stayed at the front, but Webber and Kubica dropped to near the back of the pack.
 Alonso, however, was able to jump Schumacher, as his title rival was forced to 'stack' behind Massa before the mechanics could set to work on his car.
 The final 15 laps of the race were focused on Alonso and Michael Schumacher, who fought for second place behind Massa as part of their championship battle.
 Schumacher pursued Alonso for the last laps, but was unable to catch Alonso until the final corners of the final lap.
 Schumacher was right on the gearbox of Alonso exiting the last corner, but did not get past.

 Thus, Massa took his first career Formula One victory, making it the second Grand Prix in a row with a first-time winner, following Button's win in Hungary three weeks earlier.
 It was the first time this had happened since 2003, when Räikkönen and Fisichella won their first victories at the consecutive Malaysian and Brazilian Grands Prix.
 Drivers' Championship rivals Alonso and Schumacher completed the podium.
-Button, Delarosa, Fisichella, Ralf Schumacher and Rubens Barrichello completed the points-scorers and the cars on the lead lap.
+Button, de la Rosa, Fisichella, Ralf Schumacher and Rubens Barrichello completed the points-scorers and the cars on the lead lap.

 Post-race

-The podium display after the race caused controversy when winner Felipe Massa received the trophy from Mehmet Ali Talat, who was referred to as the "President of the Turkish Republic of Northern Cyprus".
+The podium display after the race caused controversy when winner Felipe Massa received the trophy from Mehmet Ali Talat, who was referred to as the president of the Turkish Republic of Northern Cyprus.
 This breakaway area of the island of Cyprus is only recognized by Turkey.
 The government of the Republic of Cyprus filed an official complaint with the FIA, the body governing the Formula One world championship.
 After investigating the incident, the FIA fined the organizers of the Grand Prix $5 million on 19 September 2006.